 Flexion is the action of bending a joint, such as your knee or elbow.
 The opposite motion is extension, which is the straightening of a joint.
 Generally, traditional knee replacements accommodate flexion up to 110 degrees, not allowing patients to squat and kneel.
 Recent innovations in knee design (High Flexion Rotating Platform Knees) have resulted in knee replacement surgery facilitating complete flexion up to 155 degrees.
 A patient’s favorite activities or cultural background may dictate the desire for high flexion.
 Many daily activities require the ability to flex the knee beyond 120 degrees.

-Anterior knee pain in some female patients was a matter of concern and a cause of concern before when women specific knees were not prevalent.
-With the advent of specific knees designed for female bones, there was a remarkable improvement in the comfort factor was remarkable and their ability and ease to sit & climb increased significantly.
+Anterior knee pain in some female patients was a matter of concern before the prevalence of women specific knees.
+With the advent of specific knees designed for female bones, there was a remarkable improvement in the comfort factor, thus increasing their flexibility.

-I-ASSIST is basically a computer assisted stereotaxic surgical instrument system used to help the surgeon in such gross deformities in positioning the implant system components intra operatively.
-This improves accuracy reduces complications and allows surgeon to focus in correcting deformities in the patient.
-It consists of an i-pad like computer which aids in accurate bone cuts and place the implants in desired position.
+I-ASSIST is basically a computer assisted stereotaxic surgical instrument system, used to help the surgeon position the implant system components intra operatively.
+This improves accuracy, reduces complications and allows surgeon to focus in correcting deformities in the patient.
+It consists of an i-pad like computer which aids in accurate bone cuts and places the implants in desired position.

-This innovation in knee replacement surgery is called patient matched instrumentation.
-Using this approach a CT scan and an X-ray of the patient scheduled to undergo the surgery is first taken.
-This is then sent it to the knee implant company abroad and an artificial model of the bones is created from this data.
-Based on this data cutting blocks are cut the required bone to get the alignment right and these blocks are shipped in a sterile container.
-During the surgery a single customized block is used to cut the patient’s bone which saves the routine 6 blocks usually used.
-The surgery thus lasts only for a short period, less painful and faster recovery.
+In this approach a CT scan and an X-ray of the patient scheduled to undergo the surgery are first taken.
+These are then sent to the knee implant company abroad, which creates an artificial model of the bones from this data.
+Based on this data, cutting blocks are cut for the required bones to get the alignment right and these blocks are shipped in a sterile container.
+During the surgery, a single customized block is used to cut the patient’s bone which, otherwise entailed usage of 6 blocks to perform the same procedure.
+This surgery, which lasts for a short period, is less painful, enabling faster recovery.

 The joint replacement services at STAR Hospitals include: